Share this page

 Modify a query

 After your first outline of the result of the query, it is possible that you want to change one or several elements of the query.
 Some possible reasons are that you had no expected result or that it misses or that there are too many fields in the query.
 So you maybe want to change the order of presentation of fields in the query.
-The next part consists in seeing how inserting a new column between fields, deleting a field of the list and how to move a field in the order of fields shown in the query.
+The next part consists shows how to insert a new column between fields, deleting a field of the field list and how to move a field in the view order in the query.

 on the column placed in the right-hand side of the column that you want to add.

 You don't need any more a field for a query.
 It is easy to remove it by following the following instructions.

 It is also always possible to change the order of presentations of fields in the query.
 Before we beginthe operation, take note that it is the point of the arrow that is used to select the column of the field and to move it.